f5alliances/f5_provisioner/provisioner/README.md

 What EC2 instances does it spin up?
 - One ansible control node using a Centos image
 - Two webservers using a Centos image
-- One BIG-IP using the BEST licesnse (pre-licensed)
+- One BIG-IP using the BEST license (pre-licensed)

 What tasks does it perfrom on the BIG-IP?
 - Changes the default MGMT password
-- Installs the AS3 RPM